GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 Then we have our `VSOutput`, which has our vertices in the first field `position` and our color in the second field `color`.

-Finally we have our main function, which takes in a single parameter which is our input in the form of `VSInput`, and returns our output in the form of a `VSOutput`.
+Finally, we have our main function, which takes in a single parameter which is our input in the form of `VSInput`, and returns our output in the form of a `VSOutput`.
 Since we don't do any processing, we simply make a new instance of `VSOutput`, initialize it all to 0 and forward our input position and color to the output.

 ### Pixel Shader